alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 Frankly, it does not matter who.
 It matters how, as it can give an insight into the discovery.
 But there are quite a lot of overlaps in that short history and quite many brilliant minds contributing, that it is not that linear, to afford us further insight.
 Suffice it is to say that from 2012 neural network was no more a niche academic field.

-## Optimization and Gradient Descent
+## Optimization - Newton's Method and Gradient Descent

-Before we go to more complex topics like, let us see the simpler problem, the problem of Optimization.
+Before we go to more complex topics like, let us see the simpler problem, the problem of Optimization of an equation.

 ### Newton's Method

-Before the gradient descent method was discovered, optimization of a differentiable function was done by Newton's method, also called [Newton -Raphons method](https://en.wikibooks.org/wiki/Calculus/Newton%27s_Method).
+Before the gradient descent method was invented by Augustin-Louis Cauchy, optimization of a differentiable function was done by Newton's method, also called [Newton -Raphons method] possibly for astronomical or orbital solutions.

 The intuition regarding this is something like below.
 Assume that we need to find the   $\sqrt16$.
 This is the same as solving the equation $x^2 − 16 = 0$.